 PlagScan API specification

-To get an access token you first need an API key, for this you will have to register for a PlagScan Pro organization account.
-After logging in as administrator click on the 'API Integration' link in the menu.
-Now you can generate your PlagScan API key, set the call-back URL for completion notifications as well as define the IP address or IP range (CIDR format: 126.96.36.199/24) from which requests with your API key may originate.
+To get an access token you first need an API key, and for that you'll have to register for a PlagScan Pro organizational account.
+After logging in as an administrator, click on the 'API Integration' link on the menu.
+Now you can generate your PlagScan API key, set the call-back URL for completion notifications, and define the IP address/range (CIDR format: 126.96.36.199/24) from which requests with your API key may originate.

 NOTE: To acutally execute plagiarism checks and retrieve results your account needs to be unlocked and equipped with test credit.

 The reply is generally sent as JSON data, with the exception of a RETRIEVE method with a MODE equal to or greater than 3: Annotated docx files (RETRIEVE method with MODE=3) are sent as plain binary data.
 A RETRIEVE method with MODE=4 or higher will return reports in valid HTML but not XML.

 This document is intended as a reference to give you a basic idea of what is possible.
 Please do not hesitate to contact us at email@example.com if you have questions!

 There is an API endpoint that can be used to check the API server status.